KrishnajithUS/Lancer/README.md

 # Lancer
 Lancer is a freelancing website done using React JS as frontend and django as backend.
 It has three modules user, recruiter and admin.
-User can dicover job post and apply for the post.
-Recruiter can select the suitable candidate from the applicants.
-Admin can manage the user and recruiters.
+User can dicover services and connect with Freelancer.
+Freelancer get notified when a new user send a message for their services.
+Admin can manage the user and Freelancers.
 ## Features

-* User, Recruiter and Admin Dashboard
+* User, Freelancer and Admin Dashboard
 * View Service Post and View Freelancer Details
 * Chat
 * Post Management